PoCInnovation/Workshops/hardware/4.BLE_Esp32/README.md

 - Go to `Devices`.
 - Click the settings icon, and select Pair new device.
 - Choose and pair with your BLE server.
-:blub: Make sure you’ve enable your smartphone’s Bluetooth.
+💡 Make sure you’ve enable your smartphone’s Bluetooth.
 - Go back to the `Serial Bluetooth Terminal`.
 - Click the icon at the top to connect to the BLE server.